AnirudhBhat/anirudhbhat.github.com/hello-automattic.markdown

 # Hello Automattic! 👋

-<p>I'm very happy to express my interest in joining your team as an Android Engineer!</p>
+<p>I'm very happy to express my interest in joining your team as a Mobile Engineer!</p>

 <p>I've been following Automattic since long time and have read your blogs and watched Matt Mullenweg's interviews.
 Every time i read one of your blogs or use your product my interest to join Automattic has only been increasing</p>